CodeHipster/java-carpool/src/main/java/thijs/oostdam/carpool/authentication/README.md

 (find a proper JWT implementation)

 ## functionality
-- register with email and password
+- register with address and password
     - which gives access, but user should not be able to participate
-    - sends an email to user with a key to verify his email
+    - sends an address to user with a key to verify his address
-- verify key from email
+- verify key from address
     - enables user to participate
 - login
-    - user can login with email and password
+    - user can login with address and password
-    - user can login with link send to email
+    - user can login with link send to address
 - authenticated calls
     - user can do calls to routes requiring authentication with the token provided by the login.
 - reset password